alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 Toggles SRV lights off after launching.
 Might not work if you drop particularly far after deployment because it works off a timer.
 Conversely might take a second to turn your lights off on a short drop and/or in high gravity.

+### Synthesis

+Reports on the synthesis type and quality.

 ### System Scan Complete